 Taxes for Individual States

 Not all states require players to claim the winnings in the state they won them from.
 However, most states tax all income earned in the state whether it’s from gambling or not.
-If this is the case, and you do need to report your winnings, you will more than likely be offered either a credit or deduction for the taxes you already paid to the non-resident state.
+If this is the case, and you do need to report your winnings, you will more than likely receive either a credit or deduction for the taxes you already paid to the non-resident state.

 Tax Requirements for Non-Residents